I figure why waste time introing what you already know.

 That's how far the left, that's how pacifist and appeasement-oriented today's left has become.

-I mean, Kennan was never in favor of embracing people like Castro, or going out and uh and and and applauding Castro from the floor of the House of Representatives or what have you.
+I mean, Kennan was never in favor of embracing people like Castro or going out and applauding Castro from the floor of the House of Representatives or what have you.

 He recognized they were bad people.

-He just thought that the his his assessment of how to contain them was incorrect.
+He just thought that his assessment of how to contain them was incorrect.

-He would he did not say that they were inherently bad or evil people.
+He did not say that they were inherently bad or evil people.

-Uh and and Kennan also was, if you want to, if you want to know, he was he was one of the uh foremost intellectual architects in the Marshall Plan.
+And Kennan also was, if you want to know, he was one of the foremost intellectual architects in the Marshall Plan.

 The Marshall Plan is where we rebuilt Europe after World War II.

-So he's uh I'm glad to call or mention George Kennedy because I haven't heard that name and I don't know how long.
+So he's, I'm glad the caller mentioned George Kennan because I haven't heard that name and I don't know how long.

-Throughout the 80s, uh and even into the main mostly the eighties, when the Cold War was hot and when Reagan came along, that's when George Keenan's stature rose again.
+Throughout the 80s and even mostly the 80s when the Cold War was hot and when Reagan came along, that's when George Keenan's stature rose again.

-Kennan's, because Reagan, oh no, Reagan is going to wipe these guys out.
+Because Reagan, oh no, Reagan's going to wipe these guys out.

 And that wasn't containment.

-You know, that was um they feared annihilation, where of course the Soviets would fire back and we would lose.
+You know, that was, they feared annihilation where, of course, the Soviets would fire back and we would lose.

-I think uh I I would have to say that uh the roots, in my humble opinion, just off the top of my fertile mind, since you've asked me sternly just what I think of the Marshall Plan.
+I think I would have to say that the roots, in my humble opinion, just off the top of my fertile mind, since you've asked me, sternly just want what I think of the Marshall Plan.

 I would bet you that we could commission a study and we would find that the building blocks of Western European socialism are intricately bound to the Marshall Plan.

-Uh you remember Churchill, Churchill victorious, World War II, and two months later he's voted out of office because he was perceived, and and Thatcher, there's a great story on this in the American Spectator today.
+You remember Churchill, Churchill victorious, World War II, and two months later he's voted out of office because he was perceived and Thatcher, there's a great story on this in the American Spectator today.

 Margaret Thatcher and Winston Churchill contrasts in conservatives.